kaiesh/ipcamera-surveillance-gif/README.md

 ## Getting it up and running

 The only file you should need to modify is Config.php.
-Once your configuration is set, you should be able to execute the cameras.cli.php file and output surveillence frames exactly as you have configured.
+Once your configuration is set, you should be able to execute the cameras.cli.php file and output surveillance frames exactly as you have configured.

 You will probably need to create and/or manage perms on the directories that you specify for the graphics to be stored/created.